tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 JIT-compilation allows to optimize computational graph if input does not change in shape.
 What it means is if you data does not vary too much (see Mistake #2) JIT is a way to go.
 To be honest, it did not make a huge difference comparing to `no_grad` and `cudnn` mentioned above, but it might.
 This is only a first version and has huge potential.

-Please be aware that it does not work if you have `conditions` in your model which is a common case of RNNs.
+Please be aware that it does not work if you have `conditions` in your model which is a common case in RNNs.

 Full documentation can be found on [pytorch.org/docs/stable/jit](https://pytorch.org/docs/stable/jit.html)